thomas4019/expressa/doc/listeners.md

-## When to use
+## When to use listeners

 * decorate endpoint responses with relational data
 * fine grained role-permissions: hide certain properties based on role
 * save bandwidth: hide certain properties like file/image-data
-* include optional properties: support extra query-parameters for inclusion of file/image-data
+* do additional actions like sending emails when content is created or changed
+* add fields whose values are computed from others
+* custom validation like ensuring a user doesn't create too many documents of a collection type.

 ## Modifying behavior using listeners
 Use `expressa.addListener(eventTypes, priority, callback)`

-`eventTypes` is a string or array of the event types listed below e.g. 'get' or ['put', 'post'] `priority` is a number which determines the order of callback execution.
+`eventTypes` is a string or array of the event types listed below e.g. 'get' or ['put', 'post']

+`priority` is a number which determines the order of callback execution.
 Listeners with lower priority are executed first.
 If you don't care about order just use 0.

 `callback` is a function like the following:

 `function(req, collection, doc)`  where